Fat-Free Sewers

 • Scrape grease and food scraps into a can or the trash for disposal.

-• Put baskets/strainers in sink drains to catch food scraps and other solids, and empty them into the trash.
+• Put baskets/strainers in sink drains and empty them into the trash.

 Caution